Alberta government wants 2 to 5 per cent wage rollbacks for public sector workers | CBC News

 He said 30 arbitrations are coming up in the next few months, affecting the vast majority of unionized public sector workers.

-He said AUPE members unanimously passed a motion to support members who take action.
+He said AUPE members recently unanimously passed a motion to support members who take action.

-"This serious decision was made in recognition that this government will stop at nothing to attack front-line workers," Smith said.
+"I guess it's disappointing, extremely disappointing that a government would turn its attacks on its own employees," Smith said.
+"But I guess it's not surprising when when you realize what they're made of."

-"This government is going to hear the loud, proud, united voice of working Albertans.
-We're all in this together, and we intend to win."
+Arbitration for AUPE resumes in December.
+Smith said the government is asking for a two per cent rollback.
+He said the last time AUPE members took a pay cut was in 1993.